History of foreign relations of the People's Republic of China

-Since the early 1980s China has pursued a highly independent foreign policy, formally disavowing too close a relationship with any country or region.
+Since the early 1980s the People's Republic of China has pursued a highly independent foreign policy, formally disavowing too close a relationship with any country or region.
 The stated goals of this policy were safeguarding world peace, opposing all forms of hegemony, and achieving economic modernization at home.
-Chinese statements repeatedly emphasized the interrelation among these goals.
-In other words, China needed a peaceful international environment so that adequate resources could be devoted to its ambitious development plans.
-The goal of economic modernization was a driving force behind China's increasingly active participation in world affairs, exemplified by its policy of opening up to the outside world, which greatly expanded Chinese economic relations with foreign countries.
-As part of what it called an "independent foreign policy of peace", Beijing has joined numerous international organizations, and it has maintained diplomatic relations with more nations than at any time since the founding of the People's Republic of China in 1949.
-By 2007, China has diplomatic relations with 157 nations, and—in contrast with earlier periods—has been willing to interact with governments of different social systems or ideologies on a basis of peaceful coexistence, mutual respect and development.
+Chinese statements repeatedly emphasized the interrelation among these goals, on the theory view that it needed a peaceful international environment so that adequate resources could be devoted to its ambitious development plans.
+Economic modernization was a goal behind China's increasingly active participation in world affairs, demonstratred by its policy of opening up to the outside world, which greatly expanded Chinese economic relations with foreign countries.
+As part of what it called an "independent foreign policy of peace", China has joined numerous international organizations, and it has maintained diplomatic relations with more nations than at any time since the founding of the People's Republic of China in 1949.

 Overview

-Another characteristic Chinese foreign policy has had in common with that of many other countries is that the actual conduct of foreign relations sometimes has been at odds with official policy.
-Beijing's stress on principles in its official statements at times makes the contrast between statements and actions particularly noticeable.
-In addition, a nation's leaders must often make right decisions in reaction to events and circumstances, rather than simply formulating a rational foreign policy based on their goals.
-The need to react to what has happened or what may happen adds an element of unpredictability to foreign policy decision making, as has been the case at several crucial junctures in Chinese foreign relation since 1949.

-In addition to the aspects of foreign policy formulation and implementation that China has in common with other countries, China's foreign policy from 1949 has had these characteristics: contrast between practicality and adherence to principles; fluctuation between militancy and peacefulness; tension between self-reliance and dependence on others; and contrast between China's actual and potential capabilities.
-These contradictory characteristics have at times created a confusing picture of Chinese foreign policy: is Chinese foreign policy basically pragmatic or primarily based on principles?
-Is China peace-loving or intent on fomenting unrest?
-Is China's ultimate goal to be self-sufficient or economically interdependent with the rest of the world?
-And is China basically a poor, developing country that is at most a regional power or actually a nascent economic and military giant deserving of superpower status?